kdiri/ReactFullStack/README.md

 ## Run the project on local

 Open two terminal.
-And enter the block belows in the terminal 1:
+And enter the block below in the terminal 1:
 ```bash
 $ cd Server
 $ npm run devstart